The information in this article applies to:

 - When you are finished pasting copies of your pier, disable the Paste function by clicking the Select Objects arrow button.

-- When the piers are in their correct positions, the temporary walls can be deleted.
+- When the piers are in their correct positions, the dimension lines can be deleted.

 To create stairs that reach the ground